 Did This Page Help You?

-- Can you bring a clothes steamer on a plane?
+- Can you bring canned food on the plane?

-- Can you take hangers on a plane?
+- Can you bring frozen food on the plane?